jveitchmichaelis/edgetpu-yolo/export.md

 Why do we set an image size?
 The EdgeTPU requires fixed size inputs and so we have to bake this into the model.
 This is pretty common for edge models (e.g. with the Neural Compute Stick).
 The input size is however arbitrary, provided the model fits into RAM.
 If you have e.g. a couple of convolution layers, the TPU will happily support input sizes of over 1024x1024.
 It will also support arbitrary numbers of input channels.

+The resulting model requires input and output scaling, as described [here](https://www.tensorflow.org/lite/performance/quantization_spec).
+From what I've seen with these models, the conversion is basically a normalisation to [0,255) and the output is the inverse.
+With other models (which accept say input values outside this range) you might see much more unusual scaling/zero point values.

 ### EdgeTPU

 This assumes you've exported a tflite model as above, using 8-bit input/output quantisation.

 You will need an x86 system running Linux.
-You can also use Google's web-based compiler which will do the same thing:
+You can also use Google's web-based compiler (upload your tflite model):

 https://colab.research.google.com/github/google-coral/tutorials/blob/master/compile_for_edgetpu.ipynb

-If you're running Windows, this will work perfectly well inside WSL.
+If you're running Windows, this will work perfectly well inside WSL (i.e. install Ubuntu from the app store).
 To install the compiler, follow the steps in the notebook on your own machine.
 It's straightforward:

 ```bash
 curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -